mhackersu/aws-cdk-platform-ephemeral/eval-notes.md

 - Main branch protected, continuing work on `chore/shell-scripts`.
 Setting up Dockerfile for ephermeral environment (build dependencies, etc).

-- In favor of the single script approach, `x-www-browser` has been chosen to instanciate the ephermeral environment (using Gitpod, which is a hosted Dockerfile with the IDE integration thru VS Code).
+- In favor of the single script approach, A little `x-www-browser` function has been used to instanciate the ephermeral environment (using Gitpod, which is a hosted Dockerfile with the IDE integration thru VS Code).

 - We'll need to pass some environmental variables to our new environment.